markemeis/COSMeetup_mon_201711/PITCHME.md

 ---

 ## Key Takeaways or what's right for my project?
+- Blackbox monitoring
-- Are you using it for debugging your app?
+- Need additional debugging your app?
    - Logging
    - Whitebox

-- Are you using it for SLA of your app?
-   - Blackbox
-   - If using a JVM language
-      - Add whitebox
+Note:
+Just remember what we mentioned earlier